derek-knox/Coding-For-Designers/book/Breaking Barriers/Bits and Bytes.md

   </tr>
 </table>

 You will notice that I stop at eight bits in the table above.
 We could keep going and the same doubling rule would apply.
 Why stop at eight then?
 Random I know.
 Ultimately, *people simply agreed that eight is a good stopping point*.
-They *agreed* that being able to represent 256 states was *good enough*.
+They *agreed* that being able to represent 256 states was *good enough* for a wide range of codes.
 Again, no inherent magic.

 We know coders like shortcuts.
 Is there a shorter way to say and type *eight bits*?
 Yes, welcome to the word *byte*.
 A *byte* is *eight bits*.
-Naturally, a byte also represents 256 states.
+Naturally, a byte also represents one of 256 states.

 Let’s use what we just learned to make an example code of our own.
 We will use a byte’s 256 states to represent the symbols of the English language.
 Twenty-six lowercase and twenty-six uppercase letters would use up fifty-two states.
 Ten numerals and all the punctuation marks, including a lot of obscure marks, could be represented in another fifty states.
 We could increase fifty to one-hundred and include even more obscure marks (poop emoji included).
 One hundred four unused states would *still remain* (256 - 26 - 26 - 100 = 104).
 Good enough, for English at least.